john-tornblom/pyxtuml/README.md

 ```
 $ python examples/create_external_entity.py | xclip -selection clipboard
 ```

-Please note that pyxtuml is still regarded as experimental, and its API might change.

 ### Reporting bugs
 If you encounter problems with pyxtuml, please [file a github issue](https://github.com/john-tornblom/pyxtuml/issues/new).